vizartid/Vizart-Design-Portofolio/replit.md

 - ✓ Navbar elements properly scale down/up with scroll state changes
 - ✓ Increased navbar size when scrolled - container scales to 105-110%, elements get larger padding/text
 - ✓ Logo, navigation buttons, and CTA button all enlarge appropriately when navbar is in scrolled state
+- ✓ Increased navbar size at top to match proportions - larger height, padding, and text sizes
+- ✓ Logo icon now w-8 h-8 to w-10 h-10 at top, navigation buttons have larger padding and text

 **Previous - July 26, 2025**: Logo Fix and Process Section Layout Update
 - ✓ Fixed missing "Vizart" logo text in navbar and footer